caramel and cashews

 Notes

-*If your butter is not room temperature simply microwave it 5 seconds at a time until easily pressed into.
+*If your butter is still cold, simply microwave it 5 seconds at a time until easily pressed into.
 It is better to be a little on the cold side than on the melty side.
 I usually microwave butter right out of the fridge for 10 seconds and no longer.

 *If you need to frost and fill an 8 inch cake I would double this recipe.